 What are common mistakes when supporting learners with dyscalculia?

-Learners often rush into written sums before grasping number relationships.
-Teachers may misdiagnose a general difficulty, not magnitude processing (Butterworth, 2010).
-Interventions can fail if they lack structure or subitising (Aunio & Niemivirta, 2010).
+Learners often start written maths too soon.
+They may not understand number links fully.
+Teachers can mistake this for general difficulty, rather than issues processing quantity (Butterworth, 2010).
+Interventions might fail if they lack clear structure or subitising practice (Aunio & Niemivirta, 2010).

 evidence base for the strategies discussed in this article.